Medicare Eligibility: Are You Ready to Enroll?

 Key Takeaways

-Most people are eligible for Medicare when they turn 65 years old, but you may have to take action to sign up in many cases because you may not be automatically enrolled.
+- Most people are eligible for Medicare when they turn 65 years old, but you may have to take action to enroll.

-Different rules cover when you can sign up for Medicare offerings and whether you will face a penalty if you don’t sign up when first eligible.
+- You should be aware of the rules that determine when you can sign up for Medicare offerings and whether you could face a late enrollment penalty for missing your initial window.

 - You or your spouse have paid Medicare taxes for at least 10 years through employment.